-Oualified graduate students may enroll and earn two master degrees in distinct fields from two programs in the same faculty or in different faculties.
-Dual master degrees are degrees which have been proposed by two departments/programs from the same or different faculties, recommended by concerned faculties to the Board of Graduate Studies and approved by the University Senate.
+Qualified graduate students may enroll and earn two master's degrees in distinct fields from two programs in the same Faculty or in different Faculties.
+Dual master's degrees are degrees that have been proposed by two departments/programs from the same or different Faculties, recommended by concerned Faculties to the Board of Graduate Studies and approved by the University Senate.
 In such cases, a student will be concurrently granted two degrees at the time of graduation contingent upon successful completion of requirements of each program.
 If tuition differs between the two programs, students will pay the higher of the tuitions.
-Students can register as dual degree candidates only in programs that are approved by the University and are listed in the AUB graduate catalogue.
-The list is restricted to compatible pairs of master degrees that students can pursue in parallel so that their research stays focused.
-Refer to the araduate catalogue to determine whether dual master degrees are available in your greas of interest.
-New dual degrees should be initiated by the concerned departments for approval by the University Senate upon recommendation of the FGSC and respective faculty(ies).
+Students can register as dual degree candidates only in programs that are approved by the university and are listed in the AUB graduate catalogue.
+The list is restricted to compatible pairs of master's degrees that students can pursue in parallel so that their research stays focused.
+Refer to the graduate catalogue to determine whether dual master's degrees are available in your areas of interest.

-To fulfill the basic requirement for the two degrees, a student must complete a minimum of 18 credit hours of graduate course work in each degree program.
-The remaining credits include additional course work and a thesis for the thesis option program or a project for non-thesis option that are credited for both master degrees.
+To fulfill the basic requirement for the two degrees, a student must complete a minimum of eighteen (18) credit hours of graduate course work in each degree program.
+The remaining credits include additional course work and a thesis for the thesis option program or a project for non-thesis option that are credited for both master's degrees.
 In cases where a thesis option is offered by one program and a project by another, the thesis option must be adopted.
 The student will submit one thesis/project for the two degrees.
-The thesis/project must show relevant contribution from both fields of the dual degree programs.
-The thesis/project must be approved by both departments/programs and by the FGSC to which each program resides.
+The thesis/project must be approved by both departments/programs and by the Faculty Graduate Studies Committee to which each program resides.
 The thesis/project committee for dual degrees must include at least one member from each degree program.
-The single thesis presented for dual degree programs cannot be used to satisfy the thesis requirements of any third or additional graduate degree programs different than those in the dual degrees.
+The single thesis presented for dual degree programs cannot be used to satisfy the thesis requirements of any third or additional graduate degree program different from those in the dual degrees.

-The minimum total credit hours for a dual master degree program, if both programs require 30 credit hours for degree completion, is 48 graduate credit hours which apply for both thesis and non-thesis option programs.
-If one of the programs for dual degrees requires 42 credit hours for completion and the other program requires 30 credit hours, the minimum total credit hours for the dual degrees is 60 credits, including the thesis/project as mentioned in the previous paragraph.
+The minimum total credit hours for a dual master's degree program, if both programs require thirty (30) credit hours for degree completion, is forty-eight (48) graduate credit hours which apply for both thesis and non-thesis option programs.
+If one of the programs for dual degrees requires forty-two (42) credit hours for completion and the other program requires thirty (30) credit hours, the minimum total credit hours for the dual degrees is sixty (60) credits, including the thesis/ project as mentioned in the previous paragraph.
 Students must also meet any other specific requirements of each master's program.